intuit/text-provider-react-native/README.md

     </a>
 </div>

-Text provider is a library to place all the string constants of an application in a single place and use them inside the components in a memory friendly way.
+Text provider is a react-native library to place all the string constants of an application in a single place and use them inside the components in a memory friendly way.

 It provides two components: